nardo-leo/scripts.ae.multiplier/README.md

 # scripts.ae.multiplier

-Scripts that makes a lot of videos from one template.
+Scripts that makes a lot of videos from one template